lakshmipathyarjun6/kinematic-motion-retargeting/README.md

 Before building, change the Maya version in the CMake file <a href="https://github.com/lakshmipathyarjun6/kinematic-motion-retargeting/blob/main/CMakeLists.txt#L6">here</a> to whatever year / version of Maya you installed on your machine.
 The default CMake file assumes 2024.
 This code should be foward and backwards compatible by at least a few years, but please let me know if you encounter problems with your version so I can flag the earliest / latest compatible versions.

-You can now build the CMake project:
+You can now generate the CMake project:

 ```
 mkdir build